Chapter 22. Spring.NET Web Framework

 }

 In this particular case the implementation is very simple because our whole model is just the trip object.
-As such, SaveModel() simply returns the trip object and LoadModel() casts the savedModel() argument to Trip and assigns it to the trip field within the page.
-In the more complex scenarios, you will typically return a dictionary containing your model objects from the SaveModel() method, and read the values from that dictionary within the LoadModel().
+As such, SaveModel() simply returns the trip object, and LoadModel() casts the SaveModel() argument to Trip and assigns it to the trip field within the page.
+In more complex scenarios, the SaveModel() method will typically return a dictionary that contains your model objects.
+Those values will be read from the dictionary within the LoadModel() method.

-2. InitializeDataBindings method defines the binding rules for all five input controls on our form.
-It does so by invoking AddBinding method on the BindingManager exposed by the page.
-AddBinding method is heavily overloaded and it allows you to specify a binding direction and a formatter to use in addition to the source and target binding expressions that are used above.
-We'll discuss these optional parameters shortly, but for now let's focus on the source and target expressions.
+2. InitializeDataBindings method defines the binding rules for all of the five input controls on the form.
+The controls are represented by the variables tripMode, leavingFromAirportCode, goingToAirportCode, departueDate, and returnDate.
+The binding rules are created by invoking the AddBinding method on the BindingManager exposed by the page.
+The AddBinding method is heavily overloaded and it allows you to specify a binding direction and a formatter to use in addition to the source and target binding expressions that are used above.
+These optional parameters are discussed later in this chapter.
+For now, focus on the source and target expressions.

-The Data Binding framework uses Spring.NET Expression Language to define binding expressions.
-In most cases, like in the example above, both source and target expression will evaluate to a property or a field within one of the controls or a data model.
-This is always the case when you are setting a bi-directional binding, as both binding expressions need to be "settable".
-What is important to remember about InitializeDataBindings method is that it is executed only once per page type.
-Basically, all of the binding expressions are parsed the first time the page is instantiated, and are the cached and used by all instances of that same page type that are created at a later time.
+The Spring.NET data binding framework uses Spring.NET Expression Language to define binding expressions.
+In most cases, as in the example above, both source and target expression will evaluate to a property or a field within one of the controls or a data model.
+This is always the case when you are setting a bidirectional binding, as both binding expressions need to be "settable".
+The InitializeDataBindings method is executed only once per page type.
+Basically, all binding expressions are parsed the first time the page is instantiated, and are then cached and used by all instances of that same page type that are created at a later time.
 This is done for performance reasons, as data binding expression parsing on every postback is unnecessary and would add a significant overhead to the overall page processing time.

-3. If you look at the SearchForFlights event handler, you will notice that it has no dependencies on the view elements.
-It simply uses the injected bookingAgent service and a trip object that in order to obtain a list of suggested flights.
-Furthermore, if you make any modifications to the trip object within your event handler, bound controls will be updated accordingly just before the page is rendered.
+3. Notice that the SearchForFlights event handler has no dependencies on the view elements.
+It simply uses the injected bookingAgent service and a trip object in order to obtain a list of suggested flights.
+Furthermore, if you make any modifications to the trip object within your event handler, bound controls are updated accordingly just before the page is rendered.

-Spring.NET Data Binding framework revolves around two main interfaces: IBinding and IBindingContainer.
+The Spring.NET data binding framework revolves around two main interfaces: IBinding and IBindingContainer.
 The IBinding interface is definitely the more important one of the two, as it has to be implemented by all binding types.
 This interface defines several methods, with some of them being overloaded for convenience:

 public interface IBinding